AdobeDocs/campaign-standard.en/help/designing/using/designing-from-scratch.md

 ![](assets/email_designer_preheader.png)

 You can add a **[!UICONTROL Content block]**, a **[!UICONTROL Dynamic content]** or a **[!UICONTROL Personalization fields]** in the preheader content.

+>[!NOTE]
+>
+>Note that preheader is not compatible with all email programs.
+When not supported, preheader will not display.

 ## Using content components {#about-content-components}